usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_102.md

 Every project you examine provides an opportunity to alter pipelines and see how they fail when not encoded correctly – when &ldquo;broken&rdquo;, any way we can think of breaking them.
 Then build good habits by repairing the damage.
 Experiment and observation bring learning.

 After reading this page and [the project readme](../../../projects/oscal-convert/readme.md), run the pipelines while performing some more disassembly / reassembly.
-Here are a few ideas (including a few you may have already done):
+Here are a few ideas:

 * Switch out the value of an `@href` on a `p:document` or `p:load` step.
 See what happens when the file it points to is not actually there.
 * There is a difference between `p:input`, used to configure a pipeline in its prologue, and `p:load`, a step that loads data.
 Ponder what these differences are.
 Try changing a pipeline that uses one into a pipeline that uses the other.
 * Similarly, there is a difference between a `p:output` configuration for a pipeline, and a `p:store` step executed by that pipeline.
 Consider this difference and how we might define a rule for when to prefer one or the other.
-How is the pipeline used - is it called directly, or intended for use as a step in other pipelines?
+How is the pipeline used – is it called directly, or intended for use as a step in other pipelines?
 How is it to be controlled at runtime?
 * Try inserting `p:store` steps into a pipeline to capture intermediate results, that is, the output of any step before they are processed by the next step.
 Such steps can aid in debugging, among other uses.
 * `@message` attributes on steps provide messages for the runtime traceback.
 They are optional but this repo follows a rule that any `p:load` or `p:store` should be provided with a message.
 Why?
 * A `p:identity` step passes its input unchanged to the next step.
-But can also be provided with a `@message`.
+It can also be provided with a `@message`.
+The two commonest uses of `p:identity` are probably to provide for a &ldquo;no-op&rdquo; option, for example within a conditional or try/catch – and to provide runtime messages to the console.

 After breaking anything, restore it to working order.
 Create modified copies of any pipelines for further analysis and discussion.

 * Concept: copy and change one of the pipelines provided to acquire a software library or resource of your choice.

-## Value templates in attributes and text: { expr }
+## Value templates in attributes and text: { XPath-expr }

 Practitioners of XQuery, XSLT and related technologies will recognize the curly-bracket characters (U+007B and U+007D) as indicators of [attribute                value templates](https://www.w3.org/TR/xslt-10/#dt-attribute-value-template), [text value                templates](https://www.w3.org/TR/xslt-30/#text-value-templates), or [enclosed expressions](https://www.w3.org/TR/xquery-31/#id-enclosed-expr).
-The expression within the braces is to be evaluated dynamically by the processor.
+The expression within the brackets is to be evaluated dynamically by the processor.
 This is one of the most useful convenience features in the language.

-These quickly become invisible.
-Upon seeing
+[This syntax](https://spec.xproc.org/3.0/xproc/#value-templates) is concise, but expressive.
+Upon seeing:

 ```
 <p:identity message="Processing { $filename } at { current-date() }"/>